-Your dog's footpads are the toughest part of his skin, and absorb the shock and pressure on his joints from standing, walking and running.
+Your dog's paws are the toughest part of his skin and absorb the shock and pressure on his joints from standing, walking and running.
 Due to their function, paws are prone to injury.
 Dog paw care should be a part of your regular care routine.
-A brief inspection of checking between your dog's toes and pads to make sure they are clean and free of mud, dirt and debris after prolonged outdoor activity, and routinely as part of regular grooming, will help keep your dog's feet healthy.
+A brief inspection of checking between your dog's toes and pads to make sure they are clean and free of mud, dirt and debris after prolonged outdoor activity, and routinely as part of regular grooming, will help keep your dog's paws healthy.

 - holding the injured paw off the ground